bentalkstoomuch/Resume/README.md

 # Resume
-Microsoft Onedrive
-My email
+My email is bentalkstoomuch2@gmail.com

-Password from website
+go to onedrive